stemcell treatment ALS neural cells

 Diagnosing ALS

 The diagnosis and classification of MND to ALS occurs depending on how fast the patient’s disease progresses through stages and if the condition is considered inherited/familial or sporadic/idiopathic.
 For most patients, symptoms of ALS are first experienced in the face or throat muscles.
-This early stage (onset) stage occurs when the lower motor neurons, nerve cells and neurotransmitters in the brain stem (bulb/medulla oblongata) start to die.
+This early (onset) stage occurs when the lower motor neurons, nerve cells, and neurotransmitters in the brain stem (bulb/medulla oblongata) start to die.
 This early form of ALS is classified as “onset bulbar ALS.”
-Over time the disease spreads to other areas, including the spinal cord motor neurons.
+Over time, the disease spreads to other areas, including the spinal cord motor neurons.

-ALS vs. PLS, and PMA
+ALS vs. PLS and PMA

 Signs and Symptoms of ALS

-Causes & Risk factors of ALS
+Causes & Risk Factors of ALS

 Chances of Getting ALS